 bio

-Eric T. Roth’s work has appeared on Comedy Central, Buzzfeed, EPIX and Hard Times News.
+Eric T. Roth has worked for the Disney Channel, Comedy Central, Buzzfeed, EPIX and Hard Times News.
 His first feature film “The F!@# Happened” was produced by Laff Mobb Enterprises.
-As a sketch comedian and improviser, he has performed at UCB, Second City, Improv Olympic, TBS’s Just For Laughs New Voices and toured with viral board game Cards Against Humanity live shows.
+As a sketch comedian and improviser, he has performed at UCB, Second City, Improv Olympic, TBS’s Just For Laughs New Voices and toured live shows with viral board game Cards Against Humanity.

 Eric is from Chicago.
 He graduated from University of Illinois with a degree in Gender and Women’s Studies.
-He lives in Los Angeles with his fiancée.
+He works as a software engineer and lives in Los Angeles with his wife and daughter.

 The long version